noirdev8787441/Windows-Activator/README.md

 ------------------------------------------------------------
+ 1.RUNNING AS AN ADMINISTRATOR ONLY
- 1.enter the activation key by pressing the 1 button
+ 2.enter the activation key by pressing the 1 button

-2 then click on button 2, and wait a few seconds until the activation is complete.
+3 then click on button 2, and wait a few seconds until the activation is complete.

 -------------------------------------------------------------------------------------
 if Windows Defender pops up when starting my program, just ignore it because the program doesn't have a signature.